demisto/content/Packs/CommonScripts/Scripts/ParseHTMLIndicators/README.md

-This script will extract indicators from HTML and will handle bad TLD to avoid file extensions false positives.
+This script will extract indicators from HTML and will handle bad top-level domains to avoid false positives caused by file extensions.

 ## Script Data
 ---